 We check back with political parties on their view of cycling.
 Read out latest (2016) assessment here

 Engaging decision makers

-We are engaging (with) decision-makers by
+We are engaging (with) decision-makers:

-- informing them about the transport transition
+- we were informing Newcastle’s Chief executive about transport transition processes in 2015

 - we co-organised the ESRCaad debate in 2015